Influence

 Masterful Coaching, by Robert Hargrove: "I observed Werner Erhard, a leader in personal transformation, engage people in a dialogue that resulted in people experiencing the freedom to be and finding new openings for action.

-The Handbook of Knowledge-Based Coaching: From Theory to Practice, by Leni Wildflower and Diane Brennan: "Of the many disciplines that have influenced the development of coaching, the teachings found in Werner Erhard's est training and later Landmark Education may be the most influential.
+The Handbook of Knowledge-Based Coaching: From Theory to Practice, by Leni Wildflower and Diane Brennan: "Of the many disciplines that have influenced the development of coaching, the teachings found in Werner Erhard's est training and later Landmark may be the most influential.
 These programs are based on the premise that transforming one's life is possible and that what is crucial to this transformation is to take responsibility for one's life."

-The Practice of Acknowledgements: by Peter Anthony Gales: I would like to acknowledge the work of Werner Erhard...
+The Practice of Acknowledgements, by Peter Anthony Gales: I would like to acknowledge the work of Werner Erhard...
 A world that works for everyone is built on trust, commitment, and acceptance of differences and what is.
 A practice of acknowledgement is necessary for these values to thrive.

-True Leadership: The Source of Success: by Lisa Rubenstein: Congruent leaders are deeply grounded in personal and professional integrity as the principle context for their thinking, words and actions, and are uncompromising in upholding their principles to the highest degree.
+True Leadership: The Source of Success, by Lisa Rubinstein: "Congruent leaders are deeply grounded in personal and professional integrity as the principle context for their thinking, words and actions, and are uncompromising in upholding their principles to the highest degree.
 This is the source of their tremendous inner strength, outer power and influence.

 What do I mean by integrity?
 The dictionary defines it as a "soundness of moral principle and character.
 The state of being whole, entire or undiminished.
 Sound, unimpaired or perfect condition."

 If we build on that definition and remove the cultural assumptions of morality surrounding our idea of integrity, we can then evaluate it in terms of being "whole and complete" and a way of bringing more power and effectiveness to our lives.
-As developed by Werner Erhard, who founded the est Training personal development seminars, this concept of integrity is an opportunity to become at peace with oneself and have confidence with the decisions you make, thus enriching the quality of your life.
+As developed by Werner Erhard, who founded the est Training personal development seminars, this concept of integrity is an opportunity to become at peace with oneself and have confidence with the decisions you make, thus enriching the quality of your life."

 Werner Erhard: The Source of Executive Coaching: In this article by Tony Mayo about the book, "Werner Erhard: The Transformation of a Man," he writes, "This is the only book I ever found so useful, inspiring, and compelling that, immediately upon completing it, I turned back to page one and read it again.
 That happened fifteen years ago.
-I just finished reading it a third time and got just as much benefit again. ...Werner Erhard founded est in 1971 and “The Training” became a major cultural phenomenon of the 1970s, with hundreds of thousands of enthusiastic graduates around the world, including leading academics like Harvard Business School’s Michael Jensen and MIT’s Warren Bennis.
+I just finished reading it a third time and got just as much benefit again...Werner Erhard founded est in 1971 and “The Training” became a major cultural phenomenon of the 1970s, with hundreds of thousands of enthusiastic graduates around the world, including leading academics like Harvard Business School’s Michael Jensen and MIT’s Warren Bennis."

 The Most Effective Ways To Live Longer, by Jonny Bowden, Ph.D.
 "Werner Erhard wherever you are, my greatest wish is for you to know how much you mean to me and how deeply and profoundly you have altered my life (and a deep thanks to the film director Robyn Symon for rescuing the reputation of this great man in her film Transformation: The Life and Legacy of Werner Erhard)"

-Beauty Bites Beast: Awakening the Warrior Within Women and Girls, by Ellen B. Snortland, J.D, and Gavin de Becker, I want to acknowledge Werner Erhard and everyone at Landmark Education for the continued vision of a world that works for everyone.
+Beauty Bites Beast: Awakening the Warrior Within Women and Girls, by Ellen B. Snortland, J.D, and Gavin de Becker, I want to acknowledge Werner Erhard and everyone at Landmark for the continued vision of a world that works for everyone.

 Suicide: Living With the Question, by Ruth Maxwell: "I could not have completed this project without the help of many...
 A special thank you to Werner Erhard for the est training."